Who We Work With

 Our Team worked closely with flood and storm affected Local Aboriginal Land Councils (LALC’s) across NSW to identify and scope eligible projects) to rebuild and strengthen essential community assets under the Community Local Infrastructure Recovery Program (CLIRP).

-TW worked with the NSW Parliamentary Services, Communications, Engagement and Education directorate to enhance their leadership capability and team effectiveness.
-TW guided the PS team through an exploration of personal and organisational leadership concepts and how they will continue to develop as a high performing team.
+TW continues to work with the TAFENSW state-wide Delivery Leadership Team to enhance their leadership capability and team effectiveness.
+TW guided the TAFENSW team through an exploration of personal and organisational leadership concepts and how they will continue to develop as a high performing team.

 The Public Service Commision engaged Thirriwirri to undertake a mid-term review of the NSW Aboriginal Employment Strategy.
 This work entailed speaking with senior leaders across the public service to discuss the impact and effectiveness of the AES and to make recommendations for a future refresh of the Strategy.